I was instantly fascinated by Dr. Brian Weiss’ books about past lives. So in November 2017, I scheduled my first Past Life Regression session.

 Therefore, on most occasions, you will not be able to see a past life yourself, unless you’re capable enough of dealing with it.

-- It can seem exciting to revisit the Akashic Records and retrieve your soul’s journey.
-But becoming overly obsessed with the past is one of many spiritual vices.
+- It can seem exciting to retrieve your soul’s journey.
+But becoming overly obsessed with the past is one of many spiritual vices that can get in the way of actually living our current reality.
 Trust me, I’ve been there!
-So please remember that though past life regression is useful to understand some of our behaviors, we don’t always need to know WHY something happened for us to change who we are NOW.
+So please remember that though past life regression is useful to understand our fears or explain why we’re facing a certain challenge, we need to actually live through our life’s lessons to move past them!

-All that being said, let’s talk about the benefits of a past life review with a few more stories.
+All that being said, let’s talk about the benefits of a past life review with one more story.

 How I Finally Stopped Being Scared of Diving